Old Chicago Main Post Office: Redevelopment plan, 2011–2014

 The whole $3.5 billion plan was submitted to the Chicago City Council and the Planning Commission for approval the same day it was released to the public.
 Only funding for Phase 1 had been secured as of July 21, 2011.
 The proposal was sent to the Chicago City Commission in July 2011 for approval, which was expected to be a several-month process.
 The project had an estimated cost of $3.5 billion and the potential to create 12,000 jobs.
 Some critics opposed the proposal, calling it old-fashioned and suburban and an unrealistic pipe dream, as it was largely car oriented (12,000 parking spaces and free parking) with shopping mall style retail.

+In May 2013, the architectural firm Antunovich Associates created a new proposal on the site featuring a 1000-foot skyscraper (with a 2,000 foot tower in their 2nd phase).
+Other potential uses included a casino and/or entertainment complex.
 The city voted and approved the plan July 18, 2013.

-In spring of 2013, Antunovich Associates, who purchased the site three years ago, created a new proposal on the site featuring a 1000-foot skyscraper (with a 2,000 foot tower in their 2nd phase).
-Other potential uses include a casino and/or entertainment complex.
 On June 18, 2014, Bill Davies announced the formation of a $500 million joint venture with Sterling Bay Companies for phase I of the redevelopment.
 On July 18, Sterling announced a new relationship with J.P.
 Morgan Asset Management, which gave them access to new financial resources.
 However, Davies never found sufficient financing.
 In December 2014, Davies canceled the project and put the post office building up for sale.

-After sitting vacant for nearly two decades, the building was bought in 2014 by English real estate developer Bill Davies for $24 million at auction.
 Davies proposed an ambitious redevelopment plan that was never realized; on May 13, 2016, the building was sold by Davies, who died the next day.